What is perfume?

 I hope you gain some scents (bad pun intended) of who I am by exploring my site, and I hope you find something of value in its pages!

 NOTE: This is version 2.0 of Scent Gourmand.
 I was root hacked some time ago and I ended up loosing half my posts as well as all my drafts (the backups needed backups, apparently).
-Many, many tears have been shed, but hopefully this site will be all the better for the attention I am dedicated to recreating and nurturing it.
+Many, many tears have been shed, but hopefully this site will be all the better at the end of it all.

 I participate as an Amazon Services LLC Associate, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 I also host Google Ads on this site, and have affiliate relationships with various fragrance-related retailers.